GCSE PE Skiing Video Evidence – Edexcel

 • Flexibility

-Application of skills to benefit performance
+Application of skills to benefit own performance

 • Coordination